hieifyd/portfolio/FinalProject3.md

 2. To help a normal customer to make decisions, I introduced and analyzed some concerns to put forward more detailed information which might not be known by potential customers.
 3. Based on the analysis of the big picture and personal preference, I put forward my recommendation in the end.

+During the whole process, I received and applied feedbacks from two in-class critique sessions and three interviews outside of class.
+All this feedback helped me better organize my story, polish my charts, and make the whole story more smooth.
+The modifications I made based on those feedbacks will be introduced in the next section.

 ### A few paragraphs that summarize the work you've done so far.
 Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned to work through the process.
 (Part III)

 **Storyboard**